Updated March 27, 2023

 Kibana is an open-source visualization and exploration tool used for application monitoring, log analysis, time-series analysis applications.
 It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc…).
 It is a part of ELK stack, therefore it also provides in-built integration with Elasticsearch search engine.
 Grafana is a multi-platform open-source visualization tool that is used for analyzing logs and machine-generated data, application monitoring, security and web applications.
 It can represent the data in its inbuilt dashboards, graphs, etc.

-Head to Head Comparisons between Grafana vs Kibana
+Head to Head Comparisons Between Grafana and Kibana

 Key Differences Between Grafana and Kibana

 Below are the key differences between Grafana vs Kibana: